 We are also spending money on improving our resources, including play area, both for curriculum PE and also for playtimes when the children do lots of their activity.
 Through the sports grant and other grants, we have improved playground markings (chosen by School Council) and paved an large area for ball games at playtimes, as well as for use during curriculum time.
 We are currently investigating developing a MUGA on our current playing field area so it is usable all year round, funded by the local authority.

-We are proud of the wide range of extra-curricular sports that we offer.
-In 2013-14, these included at different points in the year; gymnastics, tag rugby, fencing, running, cricket, football, tennis and golf.
+We are proud of the wide range of extra-curricular sports that we offer, including gymnastics, tag rugby, fencing, running, cricket, football, tennis and golf.
 We are spending money on providing some of these activities at no or very low cost in order to maximise participation and also on ensuring pupils with disabilities are able to access extra-curricular sports.
-In 2014-15, we provided tag rugby, football, cheerleading, running, basketball, mini golf, cricket and tennis.
 In 2015-16, we provided tag rugby, football, cheerleading, running, orienteering, dance, basketball, tri-golf, cricket, hockey and a Change4Life club.
+In 2016-17, we providedtag rugby, football, basketball, multi-sports, dance, cricket, hockey, Change4Life club and gymnastics.

-For 2014-15, our aim was for all staff who deliver PE to be trained in 'Real PE'.
+Since 2014, our aim has been all staff who deliver PE to be trained in 'Real PE'.
 This was alongside our continued work with high quality sports coaches, e.g. for rugby and cricket, and ensuring we continued to offer a wide range of extra-curricular sports with a high participation rate.
 Miss Louise Gregory taught P.E. once a week in all the classes and she attended 'Real PE' training throughout the year and helped train up the rest of the staff with the support of Mr Long.